Code-Institute-Submissions/blockjarvis-ciproject4_NovResub/README.md

 ### Returning Visitor Goals
 1. As a Returning Visitor, I want to check products by categories.
 2. As a Returning Visitor, I want to buy products.
-3. As a Returning Visitor, I want to be able to access my profile and check my purchase.
+3. As a Returning Visitor, I want to be able to access my profile, check my purchase and submit order details.

 ### Frequent User Goals
 1. As a Frequent User, I want to check new products.
 2. As a Frequent User, I want to try my image on the product.
+3. As a Frequent User, I want to read the blog.

 ### Admin Goals
 1. As an Admin User, I want to delete and edit products.
 2. As an Admin User, I want to add more products by category.
+3. As an Admin User, I want to manage a blog.
+4. As an Admin User, I want to manage order details.

 ## Design